znci/kelp/README.md

 });
 ```

+Place your route files in the configured routes directory (`routes`) by default and follow the format under the *Routes* section.

 Kelp will automagically setup and serve your application on port 3000 by default (can be turned off).

 ## Options